Citizen Science Opportunities

 Since 2009, Natural Areas Staff and volunteers have verified the presence of approximately 400 ephemeral wetlands within select portions of the Park System.
 The next step towards planning and prioritizing the management of these sensitive areas is monitoring to determine the presence and distribution of amphibian, and invertebrate (crayfish) species utilizing both ephemeral wetlands and other wetland complexes within the Park System (i.e. marshes).
 When unique wildlife populations are documented, such as blue-spotted salamanders, wood frogs, and/or primary burrowing crayfish, the sites in which they are encountered become a priority for habitat restoration and management for those species.

 Assist Milwaukee County Parks Natural Areas Program by gather essential data on the unique and sensitive wildlife populations in our wetlands.
-We need volunteers to visit assigned locations multiple times throughout the spring of 2016.
+We need volunteers to visit assigned locations multiple times throughout the spring.

 - Read more about the Wetland Monitoring Citizen-Science Program (pdf)